How to Set up a Password Protected Google Sheet

 To sum up, take a look at the video presentation to see everything visually.

 Always remember that you can never be too careful with your data.
-Make sure to encrypt your Google Sheets before you put anything important in them such as your passwords, bank information, etc. The whole process takes only a few seconds but encrypting data makes Google Sheets more secure.
+Make sure to use password protection and encryption for Google Sheets before putting anything important in them, such as your passwords, bank information, etc. The whole process takes only a few seconds but encrypting data makes Google Sheets more secure.

 Published on Dec 05 2019